TECHNICAL GUIDE

 Methods E, F, and G: Free Air Installation

-Methods E, F, and G cover cables installed in free air — on open trays, ladders, or cleats — where air can circulate freely around the cable.
+Methods E, F and G all cover cables installed in free air — on perforated trays, ladders, brackets, cleats, ties or hangers — where air can circulate freely around the cable.
 These methods give the highest current-carrying capacities because heat dissipation is maximised.
+What separates E from F from G is not the support system, as is often assumed: Table 4A2 gives “E or F” for perforated tray, wire mesh tray, brackets, ladder and support wire alike.
+The split is by cable type and spacing.

 These methods are rarely used in domestic work but are essential for commercial and industrial installations.
 The higher current-carrying capacities they provide can mean smaller (and cheaper) cables for the same circuit, which makes a significant cost difference on large installations with many long cable runs.